rjkerrison/webdev-905/README.md

-# Welcome to WebDev 205 Paris
+# Welcome to WebDev 905 Paris

-Hello WebDev Paris 205!
+Hello WebDev Paris 905!

-Kicking off on 9th May February 2022, we'll have 9 weeks to become full-stack web developers.
+Kicking off on 9th May 2022, we'll have 9 weeks to become full-stack web developers.

 ## Who's the team?